 Macarthur offers an unparalleled diversity of sporting, co-curricular and Outdoor Education opportunities for students in the southwest of Sydney.
 Providing opportunities for students to have experiences in areas where they might not have initially realised an interest and talent is central to the School's co-curricular, sporting and Outdoor Education programmes.
 The broad range of sporting experiences has led some students to gain State and National representative honours.
 Team and individual sports are provided from Year 3 onwards including in Swimming, Cross Country, Athletics, Soccer, Basketball, AFL, Hockey, Netball, Cricket, Volleyball, Snowsports, and Equestrian competitions.
 There are a wide range of other activities available covering adventure, school and community service as well as academic interest areas.
 The Agricultural Show Team, Community Service Teams, Debating, Public Speaking, Musicals, GATEway 8, Robotics, Model making, Movie making, Duke of Edinburgh's Award Scheme, Bible Study groups, Crusaders, and many other activities are among the opportunities available.
-There are international History, Art, Music and Indonesian study tours which help deepen student learning.
+A signature event of the School is the Annual Benefit Concert that showcases our students' musical abilities and raises funds for African Aids Foundation.
+There are also international History, Art, Music and Indonesian study tours which help deepen student learning.
 Students are encouraged to compete in State, national and international competitions such as the ICAS tests for English, Mathematics and Computing, Language World Championships, Australian Maths Olympiade, Australian History Competition and the Young Scientist competitions.